HoratiuC/DataScience/README.md

 # DataScience
 Some common examples of data analysis/data science with Python

+Source file: gapminder.csv